chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `REQ_JOBCARDS_LIST` message, which is sent by the iChen&reg; 4.1 Server when a connected controller requests a list of job cards.
+This class implements the `REQ_JOBCARDS_LIST` message, which is sent by the iChen® 4.1 Server when a connected controller requests a list of job cards.

 The client should respond with a [`JobCardsListMessage`](#jobcardslistmessage) message.

 ### Properties